 (3) Despite anything else in these regulations, a fee is not to be charged in respect of an application under subregulation (1).

 [Regulation 8 inserted in Gazette 14 Jun 2016 p.
-1958-9.]
+1958-9; amended in Gazette 20 Jul 2018 p.
+2629.]

 8A.
 Recognition as eligible individual or eligible entity

-(1) The Court or a registrar may, on an application under regulation 8(1)(a) —

-(a) direct that a person is an eligible individual described in regulation 7(2)(a) to (e) in respect of the matter if satisfied that the person meets one or more of the requirements set out in those paragraphs; or

-(b) direct that a person is an eligible individual described in regulation 7(2)(f) if satisfied that the person should be required to pay only an eligible individual fee in respect of the matter for either, or both, of the following reasons —
+(1) On an application under regulation 8(1)(a) the Court or a registrar may direct that a person is an eligible individual described in regulation 7(2)(f) if satisfied that the person should be required to pay only an eligible individual fee in respect of the matter for either, or both, of the following reasons —

-(i) financial hardship;
+(a) financial hardship;

-(ii) the interests of justice.
+(b) the interests of justice.

-(2) The Court or a registrar may, on an application under regulation 8(1)(b) —

-(a) direct that a person is an eligible entity described in regulation 7(3)(a) in respect of the matter if satisfied that the person meets the requirements set out in that paragraph; or

-(b) direct that a person is an eligible entity described in regulation 7(3)(b) if satisfied that the person should be required to pay only the eligible entity fee in respect of the matter for either, or both, of the following reasons —
+(2) On an application under regulation 8(1)(b) the Court or a registrar may direct that a person is an eligible entity described in regulation 7(3)(b) if satisfied that the person should be required to pay only an eligible entity fee in respect of the matter for either, or both, of the following reasons —

-(i) financial hardship;
+(a) financial hardship;

-(ii) the interests of justice.
+(b) the interests of justice.